History of Moldova in Timeline

 The Ion Creangă State Pedagogical University of Chișinău was established in 1940.

-During the period from 1944 to 1989, Moldovans were influenced by Soviet administrative control.
+During the period starting in 1944, Moldovans were influenced by Soviet administrative control and ethnic Russian immigration.

 1945: Establishment of Nicolae Testemițanu State University of Medicine and Pharmacy